bcherkasov/timur_the_game/README.md

-# Timur: the game
-Adventures of Timur: Story of Shit &amp; Courage
+# Adventures of Timur: Story of Shit &amp; Courage

 This is a roguelike-adventure game, which trains you how to make important decisions in life.